 This course is an excellent follow up for those who have taken Basic Woodworking.
-Each student designs and builds a small, simple casepiece or table with a single drawer in order to consolidate previously learned skills and develop new ones.
+Each student designs and builds a hardwood side table with tapered legs and a single drawer in order to consolidate previous skills and develop new ones.
+During the design process, participants consider aesthetic details such as the proportion of the tapered leg and the overhang of their table top, as well as functionality, joinery, and wood selection.

 Open to intermediate woodworkers, including anyone who has taken Basic Woodworking.